 - Outdoor wood boilers

 Wood heating systems can be used with other heating sources or as the sole heat source.
-They are a cost-effective way to heat a home.
-Plus, it can also provide a unique sense of warmth and ambiance.
+They can often be connected to your hot water heater too.

 Solar Heating

-Solar heating harnesses energy from the sun to heat your home.
-The heat is then stored for later use.
-This method is an excellent alternative to baseboard heating if you’re looking for an eco-friendly and cost-effective way to generate heat during winter.
+This method is an excellent alternative to baseboard heating if you’re looking for an eco-friendly and cost-effective way to generate heat during the winter.

 You can use solar energy in a variety of ways.
 The list is endless, from powering your home and businesses to providing energy for heat.

-Solar heating supplements existing heating systems.
-They can also serve as primary heating sources if it’s not too cold outside.
 Whichever the case, this form of heating will help you reduce your carbon footprint.
 You’ll also save money on your energy bills.

 Radiant Heating

-Radiant floor heating is a system that emits heat from under the floors.
 It’s a popular replacement for old baseboard heating because it distributes the heat evenly throughout your living space.

 Radiant heating is a good choice for rooms that are not used all the time, such as bathrooms.
 The heat is not constantly on in these rooms and can be turned off when not in use.